reelyactive/advlib/README.md

 Hello advlib
 ------------

-For example, process several raw packets received from a beacon by selecting Bluetooth Low Energy as the processor ([advlib-ble](https://github.com/reelyactive/advlib-ble)) and including any relevant processing libraries.
+For example, process several raw packets received from a beacon by selecting Bluetooth Low Energy as the processor ([advlib-ble](https://github.com/reelyactive/advlib-ble)) and including any relevant processing libraries (don't forget to first install these using npm).

 ```javascript
 const advlib = require('advlib');